robbtraister/fusion/documentation/recipes/using-environment-secrets.md

 ## Restrictions

 Environment values will only be accessible during server execution, not in the client, as they will be exposed to users.
 To ensure this, `fusion:environment` will return an empty object in the client.

+Now that we have our content source and schema defined, and the credentials for our content source set up, we can finally fetch some data!

  **Next: [Fetching Content](./fetching-content.md)**